sipa/safegcd-bounds/README.md

 # Bounds on divsteps iterations in safegcd

-In this document an alternative strategy is explained for computing upper bounds on the number of divstep iterations needed in for the "safegcd" algorithm from the paper ["Fast constant-time gcd computation and modular inversion"](https://gcd.cr.yp.to/papers.html) by Daniel J. Bernstein and Bo-Yin Yang.
+In this document we explain an alternative strategy for computing upper bounds on the number of divstep iterations needed in for the "safegcd" algorithm from the paper ["Fast constant-time gcd computation and modular inversion"](https://gcd.cr.yp.to/papers.html) by Daniel J. Bernstein and Bo-Yin Yang.

+We then introduce a variant of the algorithm, and use the new strategy to show it needs fewer iterations.

 ## Introduction